psimmons86/vinylvaultios2/USER_MANAGEMENT_STATUS.md

 ### Required Fixes
 1. ✅ Remove @_exported import statements that were causing errors
-2. ✅ Created UserModels.swift with public access modifiers
+2. ✅ Created UserModels.swift with internal access modifiers
+3. ✅ Removed User.swift to avoid duplicate type definitions
+4. ✅ Removed all import statements trying to import these types
-3. ❌ Need to properly import UserModels.swift in all files that use these types
+5. ❌ Need to ensure UserModels.swift is included in the main target

 ## Implementation Status